hepplerj/cv/web-cv.md

 ### Internal ($9,105)

-Civic Participation Project, University of Nebraska at Omaha, 2020, $1,000.
+Civic Participation Grant, University of Nebraska at Omaha, 2020, $1,000.

 Eugene and Sunny Thomas Fund, University of Nebraska at Omaha Libraries, University of Nebraska at Omaha, 2018, $5,500.